What is Peripheral Neuropathy?

 Neuropathy is quickly becoming one of the most common chronic diseases in the United States.
 In fact 8% of US population, or about 24 million people suffer from peripheral neuropathy.

 We are aware that nerve regeneration is complex — there is no one-size-fits-all treatment.
-Our elite team of friendly and knowledgeable neuropathy practitioners takes a specialized approach to nerve restoration, combining proprietary, state-of-the-art technologies with advanced alternatives and FDA-cleared treatments for neuropathy.
-This specialized care for neuropathic pain naturally heals and regenerates the nerves, even in the most severe cases.
+Our elite team of friendly and knowledgeable neuropathy practitioners takes a specialized approach to nerve restoration, combining proprietary, state-of-the-art technologies with advanced alternatives.

 A Progressive Disease

 - Sharp electrical pain

 - Difficulty walking

 - Symptoms traveling up the legs over time

 Neuropathy only gets worse over time.
 Diabetes is the number one cause of neuropathy, but is not the only cause.
 A lot of things can damage a nerve and can cause neuropathy damage.
 You can be a pre-diabetic and still develop neuropathy.
 Number two on the list is poor circulation.
 If you are not getting proper blood flow to your peripheral nerves, neuropathy can develop.
 Number three is chemotherapy drugs.

 About 40% to 50% of all chemo patients end up with neuropathy because the medication has damaged their nerves.
 Neck and back problems like spinal stenosis, disc problems, surgeries, hip and knee replacements often lead to neuropathy.

 Auto immune diseases like lupus, infections like staph infections, alcohol and cigarette smoking can all damage nerves.